-To enforce nuclear safeguards regulations and ensure the UK's compliance with safeguards obligations, the ONR will incur costs to transition to the new regime.
-Transitional costs until December 2020 are estimated to be around £28m, which includes the procurement and development of a new IT system and the recruitment and training of new inspectors.
-ONR will also incur ongoing costs relating to governing a domestic safeguards regime including the cost preparing and carrying out inspections as well as monitoring information provided by operators and reporting to the IAEA.
-The costs associated with the administration of the domestic safeguards regime is estimated to be between £8.6m and £10.5m per year.
+To enforce nuclear safeguards regulations and ensure the UK's compliance with safeguards obligations, the ONR will incur costs in order to transition to the new regime.
+These one-off transitional costs are estimated to be between £11.9m and £12.4m.
+ONR will also incur on-going costs relating to governing a domestic safeguards regime.
+The costs of providing safeguards are based on an extrapolation of Euratom costs.
+The costs associated with the administration of the domestic safeguards regime are estimated to be between £8.6m and £9.5m per year.